ippontech/blog-usa/posts/auditing-using-javers.md

 Since our client is mainly using MongoDB, we chose to use JaVers.
 JaVers is an audit log framework that helps to track changes of entities in the application.

 The usage of this tool is not limited to debugging and auditing only.
-It can be successfully applied to perform analysis, force security policies and maintaining the event log.
+It can be successfully applied to perform analysis and force security policies.

 # Spring Boot Integration and Setup
 JaVers provide a spring boot starter that integrate all the required JaVers beans with default configuration.